rage-proof/MuSig/README.md

 if schnorr_verify(msg, combined_pk.get_key(), final_sig)

 ```
-A detailed example is under '/tests/test_musig.py'
+A detailed example of a signature with three parties is stored in `/tests/test_musig.py`